PHANTOM: A smoothed particle hydrodynamics and magnetohydrodynamics code for astrophysics

 We aim to never repeat code.

 Phantom is free and open source, and may be obtained from the git repo.
 All we ask is that you cite the Phantom paper and other relevant methods papers in scientific publications and keep the name "Phantom" in derivative works so as not to misrepresent the code as your own.
-We also welcome and encourage contributions to the Master code rather than ending up with many divergent copies.
+We also welcome and encourage contributions to the main code rather than ending up with many divergent copies.

 Documentation is maintained at phantomsph.readthedocs.org